dfelinto/blender-manual/manual/compositing/types/color/alpha_over.rst

    Animated fade in effect using Alpha Over.

-Note the *Convert Premul* checkbox is enabled, since as the foreground used a PNG image that has *straight* alpha.
+Note the *Convert Premultiply* checkbox is enabled, since as the foreground used a PNG image that has straight alpha.